jmathewt/examples/README.md

-## Interview Question Solutions
+## Question Solutions

-Solutions to interview questions I faced (created for my own sanity and understanding)
+Solutions to common questions (created for my own sanity and understanding)